The below guide outlines the required documentation and processes incoming residents are required to complete prior to the start of their programs.

 Please complete and return all forms immediately on receipt.

-Electronic documents to be e-mailed back to the Administrative Assistant prior to May 31st:
+Electronic documents to be e-mailed back to the Administrative Assistant prior to June 5th for Year 1 program and August 31st for Year 2 program:

-- Certificate from CCRS demonstrating completion of the Fraser Health New Employee Orientation.
-Please download and forward the completion certificate which becomes available under the Training History section on CCRS after the completion of your course.
+Certificate from Learning Hub demonstrating completion of the Fraser Health New Employee Orientation.
+Please download and forward the completion certificate which becomes available under the Training History section on the Learning Hub after the completion of your course.

-- Confirmation that N95 mask fitting has been completed - please include your most recent mask fitting.
+Confirmation that N95 mask fitting has been completed - please include your most recent mask fitting.
+This can be arranged when you start your rotations - please find a mask fitting date and location and have this done as soon as possible.

 Documents to be completed and returned to the Administrative Assistant during Program Week 1:

-- Criminal Record Check - a registration requirement for BC College of Pharmacists and employement with Fraser Health
+Criminal Record Check - a registration requirement for BC College of Pharmacists and employment with Fraser Health.
+This is completed when you register with the College.

 All incoming LMPS residents are expected and required to read through the entire Resident Manual prior to the start of their programs.
 A few key tasks to complete prior to the start of your rotations include:

 The below modules are required to be completed by all incoming residents prior to the start of their programs.
-Please go to ccrs.vch.ca to get started.
+Please go to learninghub.phsa.ca to get started.

 LMPS residents will have the opportunity to complete rotations across all four of our health authorities.
 Please review the below guides and visit our Information Systems and Electronic Health Records pages for further guidance.